nrwl/nx/packages/angular/docs/application-examples.md

 {% tab label="Set custom prefix and tags" %}

-Set the prefix to apply to generated selectors and add tags to the application.
+Set the prefix to apply to generated selectors and add tags to the application (used for linting).

 ```bash
 nx g @nrwl/angular:app my-app --prefix=admin --tags=scope:admin,type:ui